ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-notifications-and-policy-tips.md

 9. In the rule editor, under **User notifications**, switch the status on.

     ![User notifications section of rule editor](media/47705927-c60b-4054-a072-ab914f33d15d.png)

+> [!NOTE]
+> DLP policies apply to all documents that match the policy, whether those documents are new or existing.
+However, an email notification is only generated when new content matches an existing DLP policy.
+Existing content is protected, but will not generate a user notification via email.

 ## Options for configuring email notifications